enkidevs/curriculum/Python/Core/i-o-functions.md

 Favourite colours: ["Green","Blue","Red"]
 ["Green","Blue","Red"] <class `list`>
 ```
-3.Using a `casting` function:
+3.Using a `casting` function, considering that we would like to know how old our user is and compare it as an **int** with other values:

 ```
 age = int(input("How old are you?"))
 print(age, type(age))
 ```
-The output will look like this:
+The `stdout` will look like this:

 ```
 How old are you?
 21